Friday, April 30, 2021

 All We Left Behind by Danielle R. Graham

 Hayden Pierce lives with his parents, and his older sister Rosalyn on Mayne Island, in British Columbia.
 It is August, 1941, and Hayden has volunteered to help his ma help set up the craft fair rather than work with his dad, fishing.
 That's because Hayden is smitten with Chidori Setoguchi and plans to ask her on a date.
-So instead of healing his father and Chidori's uncle Massey who are out fishing on Massey's seine boat, Hayden has volunteered to help his ma set up the craft tables at the Mayne Island Fall Fair just so he can meet up with Chidori.
+So instead of helping his father and Chidori's uncle Massey who are out fishing on Massey's seine boat, Hayden has volunteered to help his ma set up the craft tables at the Mayne Island Fall Fair just so he can meet up with Chidori.

-Chidori and her brothers, Tosh and Kenji are setting up their vegetable at their permanent wood stand on the fairgrounds.
+Chidori and her brothers, Tosh and Kenji are setting up their vegetables at their permanent wood stand on the fairgrounds.
 Mr. Setoguchi grows cucumbers and tomatoes in his greenhouses.
 After watching Hayden talk to Chidori, Rory Bauer and his cousin Fitz taunt him over his attraction to Chidori who is Japanese-Canadian.
 With tensions rising between Japan and Canada, Canadians of Japanese heritage are increasingly being targeted.

 At the fair, Hayden and his friend Joey talk about the ongoing war.
 Hayden has no interest in signing up on his birthday.
 But Joey reminds him , "...the Nazis are killing innocent people and stealing power from entire countries..."
 In the meantime, Hayden goes down to Miner Bay to help his father and Chidori's uncle Massey unload and sell their catch of chinook salmon.
 Afterwards, Hayden meets Chidori at her house and they row to Georgeson Island in her rowboat.
 She tells Hayden that she's been accepted to study at the University of British Columbia but that she's not going.
 She doesn't want to waste her father's money or her time when she's uncertain about what to study, and she believes the war will also change many things.
 At this time Hayden asks Chidori to go steady with him.
 She initially accepts but on their way home, another confrontation with the Bauers causes her to withdraw her acceptance, devastating Hayden.